 “Nah, it’s alright,” said Kite.
 “Have you got any food?
 I’m starving.”

 Caleb sauntered off to the kitchen, coming back with an armful of snacks and dumping them on the coffee table.
 Kite opened a bag of tortilla chips.
-Perching on the very edge of a chair, so she could escape at any moment, she stuffed the snacks into her mouth, packing her cheeks and rolling her eyes.
+Perching on the very edge of a chair, so they could escape at any moment, they stuffed the snacks into their mouth, packing their cheeks and rolling their eyes.

 I laughed.
 “When was the last time you ate?”

-She choked on her tortillas.
-Caleb handed her his beer bottle, and she grabbed it, taking a large swig to clear her throat.
-“It’s been a while,” she said.
+They choked on the tortillas.
+Caleb handed them his beer bottle, and they grabbed it, taking a large swig to clear their throat.
+“It’s been a while,” they said.
 “I got fired.”

 “Where did you work?”

 “Punched one of the customers and smashed a plate on his head.”

 From Cascadence of Truth (at this point, Kite’s pronouns are she/her) …

 “This is like that crazy old shop in Gremlins,” said Kite.

 “What?
 I’ve seen movies.
 Darryl had a really bad addiction to shitty eighties films.
 Don’t go near anything that moves.
 Or sings.
 See, look, a gremlin.”